Non-Parametric Temporal Adaptation for Social Media Topic Classification: Related Work

-\paragraph{Temporal Distribution Shift.} Early research models semantic shift of the same words as one type of temporal change~\citep{wijaya2011understanding,kulkarni2015statistically,hamilton-etal-2016-diachronic,kutuzov-etal-2018-diachronic}.
+Other early research models semantic shift of the same words as one type of temporal change~\citep{wijaya2011understanding,kulkarni2015statistically,hamilton-etal-2016-diachronic,kutuzov-etal-2018-diachronic}.
 Separately, \citet{10.1145/1143844.1143859,wang2012continuous} add temporal information into topic models, and ~\citet{huang-paul-2018-examining,he2018time} analyze standard domain adaptation methods for temporal document classification.
-More recently, the temporal generalization problem has been re-emphasized in pretrained language models~\citep{lazaridou2021mind,dhingra2022time,luu-etal-2022-time,jin-etal-2022-lifelong} as their re-training cost continues to grow.
-The temporal distribution shift problem on Twitter has been studied in~\citet{preotiuc-pietro-cohn-2013-temporal,rijhwani-preotiuc-pietro-2020-temporally,luu-etal-2022-time}.
+More recently, the temporal generalization problem has been re-emphasized in pretrained language models~\citep{lazaridou2021mind,dhingra2022time,luu-etal-2022-time,jin-etal-2022-lifelong} as their re-training cost continues to grow. \citet{loureiro2022timelms} adapts language models to diachronic shift by continually updating model parameters through gradient descent on new data at regular time intervals.
+The temporal distribution shift problem on Twitter has been studied in~\citet{preotiuc-pietro-cohn-2013-temporal,rijhwani-preotiuc-pietro-2020-temporally,luu-etal-2022-time,kowald2017temporal,kamath2013spatio}.
 Most of these works explore traditional domain adaptation techniques that require re-training the model, the only exception is~\citet{preotiuc-pietro-cohn-2013-temporal} where they keep track of the latest hashtag frequencies as the prior to adapt a naive Bayes classifier.
 In this work, we study non-parametric methods that adapt models through dense retrieval without any retraining.